12 Best Self-Publishing Companies For Your Writing Business

-The variety that Lulu offers makes this site the only game in town for some writers, especially if you want to add proofreading, editorial help, and marketing to your self-publishing mix.
+The variety that Lulu offers makes this site the only game in town for some writers, especially if you want to add proofreading, editorial help, and promotion to your self-publishing mix.
 Lulu has it all in terms of getting your book out there in an appealing and professional way.

 The clear, sharp and clean interface of Blurb inspires confidence in the writers who choose to throw their writing hats in the ring with this UK company.
 Blurb’s design and marketing skills are top-notch.
 The variety they offer in terms of blog books, magazines, leaflets, and planners, as well as eBooks and paperbacks, put this site in rare company.

 Blurb is a multi-faceted self-publisher with a respectable amount of traffic, and an affiliate program where writers can earn a commission every time another writer publishes a book.

 Colorado-based Outskirts is in the popular-price self-publishing market.
 You might say they are the Payless Shoes of the self-publishing industry.
 If you want a site that offers what other self-publishing companies offer at bargain basement prices, then Outskirts is worth a look.

 Some authors say Outskirts isn’t as cheap as they say, but the proof is in the pudding with this self-publishing company.
 In other words, you’ll have to check out the packages they offer and compare them to other publishing companies to get a feel for the actual cost savings you’ll get from using Outskirts.

 Xlibris likes to empower their writers.
 The slick interface is elegant and appealing and it inspires confidence.
 The testimonials, advice, and awards that are part of the Xlibris stick are a nice bonus, according to some writers.
 But make no mistake when you’re looking to do business with this site.
 Xlibris has core values.
 And professionalism is front and center in their presentation and their packages.